MikiiN/fibonacci-challenge/README.md

 ```

 ## Dependencies
-You need **cargo** to run this project and if you want visualize measured results in graph you need to have **python** (tested on version 3.13.7) and install it's dependencies using this command:
+You need Cargo to run this project, and if you want to visualize the measured results in a graph, you need Python (tested with version 3.13.7) and must install its dependencies using the following command:
 ```bash
 pip install -r requirements.txt
 ```